rlf/uSkyBlock/README.md

 This is a continually updated and custom version of Talabrek's Ultimate SkyBlock plugin, which he has decided to stop supporting.

+# Installation

+This version depends on the following plugins:

+* Bukkit 1.8-R0.1-SNAPSHOT (I.e. the latest Spigot 1.8 release)
+* Vault 1.4
+* WorldEdit 6.0.0-SNAPSHOT
+* WorldGuard 6.0.0-SNAPSHOT

+## Building/Compiling

+Requirements:

+* Maven
+* Java SDK 1.7 or above
+* A local revision of the Spigot build (see http://www.spigotmc.org/threads/bukkit-craftbukkit-spigot-1-8.36598/)

+Configure Environment and Run Maven

+1. Define the SPIGOT_BASE environment variable to the folder where the BuildTools.jar reside
+2. Make sure that the Bukkit folder in that hiearchy contains a /target/bukkit*.jar file
+3. Run `mvn install` in the uSkyBlock folder

+TODO: Remove systemPaths from pom.xml

+## Issues

+Issues are maintained on the GitHub page: https://github.com/rlf/uSkyBlock/issues

+## Contributing

+Fork-away, and create pull-requests

 ## License

 TL;DR - This is licensed under GPLv3